 Organisations get value for money as the course delivers high standards of professional knowledge, is educationally sound allowing staff time for discussion and supports staff in setting continuing educational goals for the year following the course.

-Any profits generated are ploughed back into education - as we are a charity.
+Any surplus income generated is ploughed back into education - as we are a charity.

 In 2025, we will run a face to face course in Oxford and Newcastle.
 Lectures will be recorded and made available to all delegates attending the face to face courses as part of their supporting educational resources.